Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-MQTT.md

 ## Design Details

 Telemetry will be served as an HTTP server.
-DeviceShifu will push the telemetries collected from physical devices to telemetry service, and telemetry service would then push the telemetries to the endpoints specified by user.
+DeviceShifu will push the telemetries collected from physical devices to telemetry service, and telemetry service would then fan-out the telemetries to the endpoints specified by user.

 Request Struct:
 ```go